Simple Turmeric Roasted Cauliflower Head

 Removing leaves from a cauliflower head

-Finely chop or grate the garlic cloves and ginger and mix them with the turmeric powder, salt, and olive oil.
+Finely chop or grate the garlic cloves and ginger.
+Mix them with the turmeric powder, salt, pepper, lemon juice, and olive oil.

 Steps for mixing turmeric spices and oil